enisaeu/Reference-Security-Incident-Taxonomy-Task-Force/working copy/humanv1.md

 # REFERENCE TAXONOMY INCIDENT  Taxonomy (human readable version)

-See the XXX insert link XXX machine readable version as well.
+See the [machine readable version](machinev1) as well.
+It should have an identical contents to the human readable version.

 | CLASSIFICATION (1ST COLUMN) 	| INCIDENT EXAMPLES (2ND COLUMN) 	|